 (1) out of work for at least 30 consecutive days or

 (2) you were forced to change to another type of work or another employer.
-(On rare occasions a break lasting a few days less than 30 days may satisfy this requirement if the subsequent work episode was brief and clearly not successful because of disabling impairments.)
+(On rare occasions a break lasting a few days less than 30 days may satisfy this rule if the subsequent work episode was brief and clearly not successful because of disabling impairments.)

-(3) The third criteria for an unsuccessful work attempt is that your work effort must be six months or less.
+(3) The third rule for an unsuccessful work attempt is that your work effort must be six months or less.
 Additionally, the work effort must have ended or have been reduced to the non-SGA level within six months.
 Furthermore, the reduction must be due to the impairment or to the removal of special conditions related to the impairment that are essential to the performance of work.